 The double-sided fabric is polyester, and resists water and mildew.
 It comes in two colors, beige and red.
 The fabric canopy features three air vents.

-This product is made in China and has a 30-day return guarantee.
+This product includes a 30-day return guarantee.

 6. Bellana Cantilever Umbrella: Best Cantilever Model